mayals/telegram-commerce-bot/README.md

 (See requirements.txt for full list)

-🚀 How to Run the Project Locally
+# How to Run the Project Locally🚀
 1️⃣ Clone the repository
 git clone https://github.com/mayals/telegram-commerce-bot.git
 cd telegram-commerce-bot